 Hawksworth Valuations provide highly detailed valuations for the purposes of insurance, whether on the basis of retail replacement or open market values.

-Insurance valuations are perhaps the most common type of valuation encountered by the majority of jewellery valuers.
+Insurance valuations are perhaps the most common type of valuation encountered by the majority of valuers.
 Valuation for insurance replacement is based on replacement cost, that is, the retail price (including Value Added Tax) of replacing an item of goods with a reasonably equivalent item.
 A valuation for insurance replacement does not reflect the figure likely to be obtained if the the goods are sold.

 Valuations should be undertaken by qualified specialists who adhere to the highest standards of the Institute of Registered Valuers.
-You can rest assured that all jewellery and silver valuations are carried out by The National Association of Jewellers Institute of Registered Valuers members.
+You can rest assured that all silver valuations are carried out by The National Association of Jewellers Institute of Registered Valuers members.

 Our in-house valuer Steven Jordan is a Regalia Valuation Specialist.
 He has valued Maces, Chains of Office, Badges, and other associated items for insurance or year end inventory.
 He has undertaken valuations for numerous corporations and high profile collections, including Royal Ascot, Royal Thames Yacht Club, Royal Navy trophy collection and Grand Lodge.
 Please contact Steven to discuss your needs or book a consultation.